 When I turn to my own trusted source of business wisdom—rock & roll bands of course—I get conflicting data.
 The Beatles (a small business team that for me epitomizes productivity and innovation) provide brilliant examples of both high-pressure AND low-pressure approaches.
 Their Rubber Soul album is the result of the former, Sgt Pepper the latter.

 At the beginning of October, 1965, the Fab Four had less than two weeks to write a batch of songs for a new album that had to be in the stores for the holiday season.
 Then beginning October 12 they had four weeks to record the songs, which had to be mixed, mastered, pressed, packaged, and distributed by December 3.
-What they accomplished under the gun may be unprecedented in the annals of rock: one of the finest and most creative albums to date, Rubber Soul (featured #5 on Rolling Stone magazine’s list of “500 Greatest Albums of All Time”), delivered start to finish in two months.
-(Talk about a “time-to-market breakthrough” for a product or project team!)
+What they accomplished under the gun may be unprecedented in the annals of rock: one of the finest and most creative albums to date, Rubber Soul (featured #5 on Rolling Stone magazine’s list of "500 Greatest Albums of All Time”), delivered start to finish in two months.
+(Talk about a "time-to-market breakthrough"!)
 It included some of their best recordings ever: “In My Life,” “Michelle,” “Norwegian Wood,” and “Nowhere Man.”
 The band also knocked out a double A-side hit, “Day Tripper”/”We Can Work It Out” in the same period.
 This team seemed to relish working inside a tight box.